barkingiguana/barkingiguana.github.com/verification.md

 ## Obtain the signature for the article

-In the same directory as the article source there will be a file with the same name and '.asc' at the end.
+In the same directory as the article source there will be a file with the same name and `.asc` at the end.
 This is the ASCII armoured detatched signature for that file.
 Save that to your computer also.

 ## Verify the article using the signature